textileio/papers/draft.md

 application state*  (e.g., a photo was added, an item was added to a shopping cart, etc).
 Models are used to create Actions.

-Currently, Models are defined using a [json-schemas.org](json-schemas.org) Schema that *describes the shape* of the underlying entity that it represents.
+Currently, Models are defined using a JSON Schema [@handrews-json-schema-02] that *describes the shape* of the underlying entity that it represents.
 This is also quite similar to a document in a document-based database context.
 For example, a Model might define a `Person` entity, with a `first` and `last` name, `age`,